git-parthh/project_backend/README.md

 # project_backend
-Backend server for the react frontend of website named Movie Reviews which will server photos of the movies along with their short summaries
+Backend server for the react frontend of website named [Movie Reviews](https://github.com/git-parthh/movie-review-website) which will serve photos of the multiple movies along with their short summaries depending upon the api endpoint.